kzahedi/entropy/README.md

 The file examples/hopping/mc.cpp contains the calculations that lead to the results discussed in the paper above.

 The files and data used in that publication can also be found in the directory <b> matlab</b>.
 Running the script <b> analyse_hopping_data </b> will produce the results found in the publication.

+### Authors
+Iterative Scaling Algorithms were implemented by Carlotta Langer